DrydockDrydock

 drydock-data:

-The self-update overlay includes an animated visual indicator and auto-reconnect.
+The self-update overlay includes an animated visual indicator and persists through the entire container replacement.
+The UI polls the status endpoint every 5 seconds and reloads itself once the operation reaches a terminal status.
 No manual refresh is needed.

 On this page